dickinson-lab/SiMPull-Acquisition/README.md

 - From the menu choose Run > Clean and Build to compile the source code.
 Copy the resulting .jar file into the ..\Micro-Manager-2.0gamma\mmplugins directory.

 - Launch Micro-Manager.
-The acquisition control window should be visible when you select Plugins > Acquisition Tools > SiMPull Acquisition from the Micro-Manager menu.
+The acquisition control window should be visible when you select Plugins > Dickinson Lab Plugins > SiMPull Acquisition from the Micro-Manager menu.